cchd0001/GenomeSequenceSimulator/README.md

 # GenomeSequenceSimulator

-A simulator to genarate WSG data for Genome denovo
+A small tool for simulating sequence reads from a reference genome

 * INSTALL